sallylee0801/Predicting-Building-Features-for-Energy-Cost-Reduction/README.md

 <img width="448" alt="image" src="https://github.com/sallylee0801/Predicting-Building-Features-for-Energy-Cost-Reduction/assets/156154849/4fde7137-eb55-4eb8-821b-cd560114b7b1">

-However, when comparing the GLM model with our baseline model, it is appears that both models are poor fit for the data, warranting rejection of using the method.
+However, when comparing the GLM model with our baseline model, it appears that both models are poor fit for the data, warranting rejection of using the method.

 ### Machine learning Model (Random Forest)
 We started by calculating the RMSE and r-squared of each machine learning method, RMSE measures the average difference between the observed values and the predicted values by the model